 It’s understandable that you may feel nervous about these tests, however, they are a necessary part of the process.
 And, rest assured, we will do our best to make you feel comfortable.
-These tests allow your RMCC oncology team to see whether the cancer has spread and, if so, to what parts of your body.
+These tests allow your RMBS oncology team to see whether the cancer has spread and, if so, to what parts of your body.
 When breast cancer spreads, cancer cells are often found in lymph nodes under the arm (axillary lymph nodes).
 Breast cancer can also spread to almost any other part of the body, such as the bones, lungs, liver, and brain.

-It’s important to understand that when breast cancer spreads from its original place to another part of the body, the new tumor has the same kind of abnormal cells and the same name as the primary (original) tumor.
+It’s important to understand that when breast cancer spreads from its origin to another part of the body, the new tumor has the same kind of abnormal cells and the same name as the primary (original) tumor.
 For example, if breast cancer spreads to the bones, the cancer cells in the bones are actually breast cancer cells.
 Therefore, the disease is metastatic breast cancer, not bone cancer.
 For that reason, it is treated as breast cancer, not bone cancer.
 This new tumor is typically referred to as “distant” or metastatic disease.

-To understand how your RMCC oncologist determines the stage of your cancer, it’s helpful to know a little about something called the TNM system.
+To understand how your RMBS oncologist determines the stage of your cancer, it’s helpful to know a little about something called the TNM system.
 The TNM staging system is a classification system developed by the American Joint Committee on Cancer for describing the extent of disease progression in cancer patients.

 TNM stands for:

 Any diagnosis of any stage of breast cancer can leave you feeling fearful and overwhelmed.
-However, understand your cancer and knowing what to expect can help you and your loved ones feel more in control and cope with your diagnosis.
+However, understanding your cancer and knowing what to expect can help you and your loved ones feel more in control and cope with your diagnosis.